spiceai/docs/spiceaidocs/content/en/getting-started/install-spiceai.md

 You may need to restart your terminal for the `spice` command to be added to your PATH.

 ### Getting Started with Codespaces

-The recommended way to get started with Spice.ai is to use GitHub Codespaces.

 Create a new GitHub Codespace in the `spiceai/quickstarts` repo at [github.com/spiceai/quickstarts/codespaces](https://github.com/spiceai/quickstarts/codespaces).